, ,

 Through love, demonstrated in Jesus Christ, we understand love because God lives in us, and we live in Him.
 How do we know this?

-By this we know that we abide in him and he in us, because he has given us of his Spirit.
-(1 John 4:13, ESV)
+By this we know that we abide in Him and He in us, because He has given us of his Spirit.
+(1 John 4:13)

-What the Spirit has done for us is to open our eyes that we can see or perceive and understand something of the Kingdom of God and our place in it as his children.
-Therefore John writes:
+What the Spirit has done for us is to open our eyes that we can see, perceive and understand something of the Kingdom of God and our place in it as his children.
+Therefore, John writes:

-This is the remarkable thing the Holy Spirit gives us: Hew makes us understand that Jesus is the Son of God, that God lives in us and we live in Him, and also this:
+This is the remarkable thing the Holy Spirit gives us.
+He opens our minds to understand that Jesus is the Son of God.
+We realize that God lives in us and we live in Him.
+Further:

 God’s love drives out fear.
-First we lived under God’s wrath.
-We know that if we do not put our trust in Christ Jesus for salvation, we will stand condemned in judgment to eternal punishment of hell.
-But with the Holy Spirit working in us to look to Jesus Christ for salvation, we understand God’s love, and we understand that He is love.
-Just then, as the Spirit reveals this to us and we believe and know that the wrath of God on sin was taken away from us and placed on Christ, we understand that we do not need to fear anymore.
+First, we lived under God’s wrath.
+We know that if we do not put our trust in Christ Jesus for salvation, we stand condemned in judgment.
+This leads to the eternal punishment of hell.
+The Holy Spirit works in us to look to Jesus Christ for salvation.
+We then understand God’s love.
+We also understand that He is love.
+Only then, when the Spirit reveals this to us, do we believe.
+We know that the wrath of God on sin was taken away from us and placed on Christ.
+We understand that we do not need to fear anymore.

 There is no fear in love, but perfect love casts out fear.
 For fear has to do with punishment, and whoever fears has not been perfected in love.
-(1 John 4:18, ESV)
+(1 John 4:18)

 Paul writes: